 The polytunnel gives you a lot more options than planting in your garden in the traditional way.
 If we have an unexpected cold snap in the UK, your polytunnel, cloche or insulated fleece will protect your seedlings and prevent them from dying.
 Polytunnels are available for even the smallest gardens, but for pineapples you do need quite a bit of space.

 Ready to invest some time, love and effort into growing these tropical delicacies?
-Read ahead.
+Read ahead to find out how to look after a pineapple plant.

 The most common way to grow pineapples is to plant the tops of the fruits.
 After eating a pineapple, you can save the leafy top and pop it into the soil, where it will take root.
 Do remember that each pineapple plant fruits just once every three years (or even longer), and they yield only one fruit per plant.
 Don’t plan on a massive harvest!